Igglybuff/awesome-piracy/readme.md

 ## Browser Extensions
 - [Decentraleyes](https://decentraleyes.org/) Protects against tracking with a local CDN (Content Delivery Network) emulation.
+- [LocalCDN](https://codeberg.org/nobody/LocalCDN) Similar to Decentraleyes, but seems more active in development.
 - [Privacy Badger](https://www.eff.org/privacybadger) Privacy Badger blocks spying ads and invisible trackers.
 - [HTTPS Everywhere](https://www.eff.org/https-everywhere) HTTPS Everywhere is a Firefox, Chrome, and Opera extension that encrypts your communications with many major websites, making your browsing more secure.
 - [uBlock Origin](https://github.com/gorhill/uBlock) :star2: An efficient blocker for Chromium and Firefox.
 Fast and lean.